johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

         });
     });
     ```

-2. Add code to create a task object and insert it:
+2. Add code to create a task object and insert it by replacing `<add a task to database>`:
     ```nodejs
     let item = req.body;